Seizure of Frozen USDT for Forfeiture

 Can a federal law enforcement agency in the United States seize frozen USDT for a civil asset forfeiture proceeding?
 Yes, USDT can be frozen and seized when law enforcement works with with the stablecoin issuer, Tether.

-First, the law enforcement in the United States might gather evidence that the USDT is being used for or the proceeds of illicit activity, such as fraud, money laundering, or drug trafficking.
-Law enforcmenet will use blockchain analytics tools to trace the flow of cryptocurrency, including USDT, to identify the addresses and transactions associated with the crime.
-Using blockchain tracing, the law enforcement agency hopes to build enough evidence to show a nexus between the USDT being targeted and the illegal activity.
+First, the law enforcement in the United States might gather evidence that the USDT is being used for or the proceeds of illicit activity, such as cyber crimes, fraud, money laundering, or drug trafficking.
+Law enforcement will use blockchain analytics tools to trace the flow of cryptocurrency, including USDT, to identify the wallet addresses associated with the crime and trace the flow of funds through the blockchain to another wallet containing cryptocurrency that can be seized.

 Attorney for the Seizure of Frozen USDT for Forfeiture

 Our attorneys understand the the process for the seizure of frozen USDT that combines federal law enforcement’s investigative capabilities with the centralized control and cooperation of the stablecoin issuer, Tether.
-We also understand how to contest the forfeiture of the frozen assets in civil asset forfeiture proceedings.

 Call 813-250-0500.